Package 'cffr'

 gh_keywords

 Logical TRUE/FALSE.
-If the package is hosted on GitHub, would you like to add the repo topics as keywords?
+If the package is hosted on GitHub, should the repository topics be added as keywords?

 dependencies

 Logical TRUE/FALSE.
-Would you like to add the of your package to the reference key?
+Should the dependencies of your package be added to the references CFF key?

 authors_roles